balde/balde/doc/20_template-engine.md

 @include templates/url_for.html

-Include headers
+Import headers
 ---------------

-To be able to run arbitrary functions, the users need to include the header to the template, using the following syntax:
+To be able to run arbitrary functions, the users need to import the header to the template, using the following syntax:

 @code
-{% include "foo.h" %}
+{% import "foo.h" %}
 @endcode

-or (since ``0.2``)
+or

 @code
-{% include 'foo.h' %}
+{% import 'foo.h' %}
 @endcode

 that will be translated to: